 Palliative medicine is a form of specialized medical care for patients with serious, life-limiting illnesses (cancer, CHF, COPD, ALS, Alzheimer’s dementia, and others).
 It focuses on improving a patient’s quality of life by managing distressing symptoms such as pain, dyspnea, anxiety, and others.
 Palliative medicine also helps to align a patient’s treatment goals with what is most important to them while supporting them during the stress of a life-limiting illness.

 Hospice is a specialized form of palliative medicine that is provided in the last six months of life.
 Hospice can be provided in a patient’s home or in other facilities such as skilled nursing facilities, hospitals, and hospice facilities.

 The UPMC Altoona Hospice and Palliative Medicine Fellowship started in 2013.
-We are a dually-accredited (ACGME and AOA) program within the core family medicine program.
+We are a dual-accredited (ACGME and AOA) program within the core family medicine program.
 Our fellowship is the sole fellowship at UPMC Altoona.
 The program offers a variety of clinical rotations with an innovative and comprehensive curriculum.
 Fellows see a wide array of patients with various diagnoses that prepare them for a career in Hospice and Palliative Medicine.
-Fellows are eligible to obtain board certification in hospice and palliative medicine following completion of their training program.
+Fellows are eligible to obtain board certification in hospice and palliative medicine following the completion of their training program.